 No one has favorited this theater yet

-Originally on this site stood the Cinematograph Theatre (1912-1935).
+Originally on this site stood the Cinematograph Theatre (1912-1935) which has its own page on Cinema Treasures.
 It was demolished and the new Ritz Cinema was built on an extended site.
-Designed for and operated by Union Cinemas, the Ritz opened on 20th April 1936 with George Arlis in "The Guv'nor".
+Designed for and operated by Union Cinemas, the Ritz Cinema opened on 20th April 1936 with George Arlis in "The Guv'nor".

-On the facade was a large centre window, above which was a carved figure in bas-relief by designer Newbury Trent.
+On the façade was a large centre window, above which was a carved figure in bas-relief by designer Newbury Trent.
 There was a similar figure inside the auditorium.
 Each side of the proscenium were niches containing hanging light fittings.
 Seating was provided for 1,654 in stalls and circle.
-The Ritz was equipped with a Compton 3Manual/6Rank with Melotone attachment organ, which was opened by Alex Taylor.
-There was also a cafe provided for the convenience of patrons.
+The Ritz Cinema was equipped with a Compton 3Manual/6Rank with Melotone attachment organ, which was opened by Alex Taylor.
+There was also a café provided for the convenience of patrons.

 In September 1975 the ABC closed for tripling and re-opened on 16th November 1975 with 612 seats in the former circle. the two mini screens in the rear stalls under the circle opened on 14th December 1975 with 210 and 141 seats.

 The Cannon Group took over in 1986 and it was re-named Cannon, later operated by MGM and briefly re-named MGM before ABC took over again in a management buy-out.
-In 2000 Odeon Theatres took over and the building now has six screens with seating for 260, 260, 243, 134, 129 and 110 giving a total seating capacity of 1,136.
+In 2000 Odeon Cinemas Group took over and the building had six screens with seating for 260, 260, 243, 134, 129 and 110 giving a total seating capacity of 1,136.